 Our other concern is that like all tax reform, the potential for gaming the process is ever present and unless it is vigilantly managed could actually reduce revenue and add to the deficit.

-So, NY Times, you believe taking money from businesses and consumers could reduce profits, reduce future incomes and reduce future taxes?
-Gee, who’d a thunk?
-Better you should worry about what will happen to the economy, than to worry about tax collections.
+The NY Times understands that taking money from businesses and consumers could reduce profits and reduce future incomes, which (0h woe) would reduce future taxes.
+Better they should worry about what will happen to the economy, than to worry about “gaming the system” and the deficit.

 Even if they made it past the lobbyists, the specific loophole closers in Mr. Obama’s new framework — including ending subsidies for oil and gas exploration, corporate jets and private equity partners — are far too small to make up for dropping the top (tax) rate.